Charlestaylur/ai-voice-agent-appointment-system/README.md

 - Staff always informed instantly.
 No wondering if an appointment was actually booked
 - Zero manual data entry.
 Patient details flow directly from the call into the calendar

-One clinic that used this system saw a 40% increase in completed bookings in the first month, simply because calls were no longer going unanswered.
+The Healthcare clinic that used this system saw a 40% increase in completed bookings in the first month, simply because calls were no longer going unanswered.

 ---